 I would start by first figuring how much you need to live off of and work backwards from there.
 In How to Retire With Enough Money, author Teresa Ghilarducci recommends the calculators on this website (you can read my review of her book here).

 If the number seems outside the realm of possibility, you can rethink the variables but I wouldn’t necessarily dismiss it right away.
 Compounding is a wonderful thing (which leads us to the next mistake).

 Failing to Invest Your Savings (Preferably in Tax Advantaged Accounts)

 I know it can be scary to invest in the stock market because you could lose some of your money but you know what I think is even scarier?
-Keeping it in a savings account where you are guaranteed to lose some of your money.
+Keeping your money in a savings account where you are guaranteed to lose some of your money.

 I know it seems safer.
 When you deposit $100 in a savings again and then you come back a year later, that $100 is still there.
 Unfortunately, the $100 you have a year later won’t be able to buy the same amount of stuff the $100 from a year ago could.
 This is because of inflation: the price of goods and services rise year over year.

 The good news is that you don’t have to worry about picking the right stock.
 In fact, I highly recommend you don’t even try.
-There are analyst on Wall Street who study companies every day of their lives who will end up picking losers.
+There are analysts on Wall Street who study companies every day of their lives who will end up picking losers.
 If they can’t do it, I certainly can’t.

 That’s why I invest in index funds that are made up of little bits of all the companies traded on the market.
 A few will lose value but most will probably stay flat or increase in value which will translate in the value of the share you bought going up.
 This benefits me (and you too!).